-The Department of Education (DepEd) Philippines announces the acceptance of application for Teacher I positions, both in elementary and secondary level, including Senior High School, for SY 2019-2020.
+The Department of Education (DepEd) Philippines announces the acceptance of the application for Teacher I positions, both in the elementary and secondary level, including Senior High School, for SY 2020-2021.

 All applications shall be submitted to the school nearest the residence of the applicant, except for Senior High School (SHS) applicants who shall submit such to the school offering the Track/Strand applied for, for verification of documents/attachments.

 DEPED HIRING GUIDELINES FOR TEACHER I POSITIONS EFFECTIVE SCHOOL YEAR (SY) 2015-2016

 1. The Hiring Guidelines for Teacher I Positions for School Year (SY) 2015 2016 are enclosed for the information and guidance of all concerned.

 2. The issuance of these Guidelines aims to integrate and further institutionalize the primary objective of the K to 12 Basic Education Program, which is to enhance the overall quality of basic education in the country by hiring highly-competent teachers, and to uphold the Department’s mandate under the Magna Carta for Public School Teachers (Republic Act 4670) to promote and improve public school teachers’ employment and career opportunities as well as to attract more people with proper qualifications to the teaching profession.